-- · being a newly incorporated company with no operating history and no revenues; - our ability to complete our initial business combination, including risks arising from the uncertainty resulting from the COVID-19 pandemic; - · our public stockholders' ability to exercise redemption rights; - the requirement that we complete our initial business combination within the completion window; - the possibility that Nasdaq may delist our securities from trading on its exchange; - · being declared an investment company under the Investment Company Act; - · complying with changing laws and regulations; - · the performance of the prospective target business or businesses;

-- our ability to select an appropriate target business or businesses; - the pool of prospective target businesses available to us and the ability of our officers and directors to generate a number of potential business combination opportunities; - the issuance of additional Class A common stock in connection with a business combination that may dilute the interest of our stockholders; - the incentives to our sponsor, officers and directors to complete a business combination to avoid losing their entire investment in us if our initial business combination is not completed; - our officers and directors allocating their time to other businesses and potentially having conflicts of interest with our business or in approving our initial business combination; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors following our initial business combination; - our ability to obtain additional financing to complete our initial business combination; - our ability to amend the terms of warrants in a manner that may be adverse to the holders of public warrants; - · our ability to redeem your unexpired warrants prior to their exercise; - · our public securities' potential liquidity and trading; and - provisions in our amended and restated certificate of incorporation and Delaware law that may have the effect of inhibiting a takeover of us and discouraging lawsuits against our directors and officers.
+- being a newly incorporated company with no operating history and no revenues; - our ability to complete our initial business combination, including risks arising from the uncertainty resulting from the COVID-19 pandemic; - · our public stockholders' ability to exercise redemption rights; - · the requirement that we complete our initial business combination within the completion window; - the possibility that Nasdaq may delist our securities from trading on its exchange; - being declared an investment company under the Investment Company Act; - · complying with changing laws and regulations; - the performance of the prospective target business or businesses; - our ability to select an appropriate target business or businesses; - the pool of prospective target businesses available to us and the ability of our officers and directors to generate a number of potential business combination opportunities; - the issuance of additional Class A common stock in connection with a business combination that may dilute the interest of our stockholders. - the incentives to our sponsor, officers and directors to complete a business combination to avoid losing their entire investment in us if our initial business combination is not completed; - our officers and directors allocating their time to other businesses and potentially having conflicts of interest with our business or in approving our initial business combination; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors following our initial business combination; - our ability to obtain additional financing to complete our initial business combination; - our ability to amend the terms of warrants in a manner that may be adverse to the holders of public warrants; - our ability to redeem your unexpired warrants prior to their exercise; - · our public securities' potential liquidity and trading; - provisions in our amended and restated certificate of incorporation and Delaware law that may have the effect of inhibiting a takeover of us and discouraging lawsuits against our directors and officers; - our ability to raise additional funds to alleviate liquidity needs or to complete a business combination by January 19, 2023, which may result in the company ceasing all operations except for the purpose of liquidating which may raise substantial doubt about the our ability to continue as a going concern; and - we have identified a material weakness in our internal controls relating to the accounting for our Class A common stock subject to possible redemption.

-Risks Relating to Our Search for, and Consummation of or Inability to Consummate, an Initial Business Combination
+Risks Relating to our Search for, and Consummation of or Inability to Consummate, an Initial Business Combination